-City of Tampa – Movies in the Park
+- St. Pete Outdoor Movies in the Park

 Every Thursday evening at Straub Park in Downtown St. Petersburg, during May and October, St. Pete Preservation creates an outdoor movie theater for all to see.
-Featuring live music some the areas most popular local bands, the event begins around 7pm with the movie starting at dusk.
+The event begins around 6pm with the movie starting at dusk.
 Get there early, though!
-With this fun and lively community event being free, it is wildly popular and fills up quick!
+With this fun and lively community event being free, it is wildly popular and fills up quickly!